brettz9/eslint-config-ash-nazg/README.md

     making it harder to find references to `index`.
 - `no-keyword-prefix` - See no need.
 - `no-nested-ternary` - As with eslint's `no-nested-ternary`
+- `no-null` - A good idea, but besides use of `null` in JSON, and semantic arguments in favor (having an explicit, intentional empty value), it makes for cleaner, quicker to understand code.
 - `no-unreadable-array-destructuring` - Better to use this than multiple lines
 - `no-unused-properties` - While no doubt useful, it won't catch all cases, sounds computationally expensive, and may better be done with TypeScript